FAQs - Bins and recycling

 My cardboard is too big to fit in my bin, what should I do?

 Large boxes can be flattened and left next to your bin for collection.

 I have difficulty taking my containers out for collection.
 Can you help?

-Yes, if you are unable to move your bins or caddies to the edge of your property you may be eligible for additional assistance under the Council's assisted collection scheme.
-Please email us at firstname.lastname@example.org or call us on 01483 444499.
+Yes, if you are unable to move your bins or caddies to your designated collection point you may be eligible for additional assistance under the Council's assisted collection scheme.
+Please email us at firstname.lastname@example.org or call us on 01483 505050.

 What should I do with garden waste?

 We do not collect garden waste in your refuse or recycling wheeled bins.
 Home composting is the best option for disposing of your garden waste.
 We also provide a garden waste collection service that you could subscribe too.
 Please see www.guildford.gov.uk/gardenwaste for more information.

 The mixed recycling we collect is bulked at Slyfield before being taken to Biffa's Materials Recovery Facility (MRF) in Edmonton.
 Read more >

 I have already purchased my own wheeled bin.
 Can I use it for collections?

 No, only Guildford Borough Council issued wheeled bins are safety checked to fit onto the lifting device on our collection vehicles.
 Please do not use any other bin as we will not collect it.